camunda/camunda-docs/docs/reference/alpha-features.md

 Stable features and components are:

-- Allowed for production use.
+- Ready for production use for most users with minimal risk.
-- Fully documented and supported.
+- Fully documented and supported by [L1 Priority-level support](https://docs.camunda.org/enterprise/support/#priority-level) for production use.

-A release or component is considered stable if it has passed all stages of verification and tests and can be released to production.
+A release or component is considered stable if it has passed all verification and test stages and can be released to production.

 :::note
 Alpha releases can also have **limited availability**, such as features that are only available to enterprise customers.